How to Come Up With Startup Іdeas: 10 Tips for Turning Your Ideas Into Reality

-Even though many founders dream of starting a tech startup as soon as possible, they’re also secretly scared of not taking into account some small detail that will ruin the whole gig.
+Even though many founders have good tech startup ideas, they’re also secretly scared of not taking into account some small detail that will ruin the whole gig.
 But overplanning is no good for an IT startup: you need to quickly move from idea to result to ride the wave.
 We’ve already talked about lean canvas that make planning both quick and effective as well as sprint methodology for checking any idea in 5 days (isn’t that awesome?) and here we’d like to introduce you to Getting Real success tips.

 Getting Real approach is used by Basecamp (formerly 37signals), a company most famous for its web-based project management tool with the same name.
 The core idea behind Getting Real business concept is putting your product ideas into action as quick as possible with minimum resources.